ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

     House neighborsHouse = new House();

-All objects created by the same class have the same **instance variables** and **methods**.
+Remember that objects have attributes and behaviors.
+These correspond to **instance variables** and **methods** in the class definition.
 Instance variables hold the data for objects where as the methods code the behaviors or the actions the object can do.
 A class also has **constructors** which initialize the instance variables when the object is created, for example new House() above.
 And a class can also have a **main method** which can be used to test the class.

 Let's create a class called Person.
 What would we want to know about a person?
 What we want to know depends on what problem we are trying to solve.
 In one situation, perhaps when creating an address book, we might want to know the person's name and phone number and email.